CREATOR Gateway

 For Ubuntu/Debian/Fedora:

-# Set default permisions when mounting Espressif USB JTAG/serial debug unit and UART SUBSYSTEM=="usb", ENV{DEVTYPE}=="usb_device", ATTRS{idVendor}=="303a", ATTRS{idProduct}=="1001", GROUP="plugdev" SUBSYSTEM=="tty", ATTRS{idVendor}=="10c4", ATTRS{idProduct}=="ea60", GROUP="dialout", MODE="0660"For Arch:
+# Set default permisions when mounting Espressif USB JTAG/serial debug unit and UART SUBSYSTEM=="usb", ENV{DEVTYPE}=="usb_device", ATTRS{idVendor}=="303a", ATTRS{idProduct}=="1001", GROUP="plugdev" SUBSYSTEM=="tty", ATTRS{idVendor}=="10c4", ATTRS{idProduct}=="ea60", GROUP="dialout", MODE="0660"For Arch Linux:

 # Set default permisions when mounting Espressif USB JTAG/serial debug unit SUBSYSTEM=="usb", ENV{DEVTYPE}=="usb_device", ATTRS{idVendor}=="303a", ATTRS{idProduct}=="1001", GROUP="uucp"

-For more information, see the JTAG documentation
+For more information, see the JTAG documentation.

 Executing the SBC gateway